 With Folder Guard, you can set up different restrictions for different users of your computer.
 For instance, you can make a folder visible when you log in to Windows, but also make it hidden when some other user logs in.

-To control which restrictions should apply to which users, use the User List of Folder Guard.
-(If it is not visible when you open the main window of Folder Guard, choose the View - User List command from the menu to make it visible:)
+To control which restrictions should apply to which users, use the User List of Folder Guard: (If it is not visible when you open the main window of Folder Guard, choose the View - User bar command from the menu to make it visible.)

-That's it, the user-specific protection of the folder has been set up!
-If you log in to Windows using the user name Administrator, the folder should be visible and accessible.
-If any other user logs in to Windows, the Default user's attributes would apply, which would make the folder hidden and inaccessible.
+That's it; the user-specific protection of the folder has been set up!
+If you log in to Windows using the user name Administrator, the folder should be visible.
+If any other user logs in to Windows, the Default user's attributes would apply, and that would make the folder hidden.